An Overview of Lesson 9

 - apply the EPRI-GTC Siting Methodology; and

-- explain the complexity in selecting a most appropriate route.
+- explain the complexity of selecting a most appropriate route.

 What is due for Lesson 9?

 This lesson will take us one week to complete.
 Please refer to the Calendar for specific time frames and due dates.
-Specific directions for the assignment below can be found within this lesson.
+Specific directions for the assignment below can be found in this lesson.

 - Term Project Background Document.
 The first part of the assignment should take you between 1.5 and 4 hours to complete and should be done in one sitting.
 Please plan your time accordingly.
 The second portion will require 1-3 hours of writing.